cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 	- because of this: the villagers are afraid of her and avoid her
 - She appears mild
 	- but has a strong will, and she aids the party as best she can in saving herself
+- She is one of the few truly good people in the game
+- has a stubborn streak
+- loves discovering new things
+- honestly w

 ## What They Want
 - She wants the characters to bury her father